marcuzy/tslint-origin-ordered-imports-rule/README.md

 import * as _ from 'lodash';
 ```
-Set `one-blank-line` option to require a blank line between node_modules and custom imports
+Set `one-blank-line` option to require a blank line between node_modules and custom imports,
-in such a case the next code is wrong too:
+in such a case, the next code is wrong too:
 ```ts
 import * as _ from 'lodash';
 import MyClass from './my-class';